 The fourth condition which I have suggested, that of the Independence of Irrelevant Alternatives, is more disputable, though I would argue that it has strong pragmatic justification: the social choice made from any set of alternatives will depend on only the orderings of individuals among alternatives in that set.
 To see what is at stake, suppose that a society has to make a choice among some alternatives and does so.
 After the decision is made, an alternative which has not previously been thought of is mentioned as a logical possibility, although it is not feasible.
 The individuals can expand their preference orderings to place this new alternative in its place on their ranking; but should this preference information about an alternative which could not be chosen in any case affect the previous decision?

-In a letter from the year 1985 Arrow presented a new evaluation of the question on alternatives that are relevant for the choice, where he presented the question, as follows (Stefansson, 1991b; 299): "" He considered these additional comparisons would provide still more information about the comparisons among the feasible alternatives. — To take account of such additional information is obviously a rejection of what was called the condition for the independence of irrelevant alternatives.
+In a letter from the year 1985 Arrow presented a new evaluation of the question on alternatives that are relevant for the choice, where he presented the question, as follows (Stefansson, 1991b; 299): "If there are three alternative policies possible, why not have the voters rank these with one or more additional alternatives which are not feasible?"
+He considered these additional comparisons would provide still more information about the comparisons among the feasible alternatives. — To take account of such additional information is obviously a rejection of what was called the condition for the independence of irrelevant alternatives.